dlebansais/Easly-Language/Doc/Easly - Language Specification.md

 - A discrete value: one value among a finite choice of values, whose semantic is specified in the node description.
 We will see that boolean values (true or false) fall into this category.
 - A string.
 Strings are defined in a dedicated section.
 - A unique identifier, specified as a sequence of 128 bits.
-- A single outgoing arrow to another node.
-An arrow is either optional or required, as specified in the node description.
+- A single outgoing reference to another node.
+An reference is either optional or required, as specified in the node description.
-- An ordered, finite sequence of outgoing arrows to other nodes.
+- An ordered, finite sequence of outgoing references to other nodes.
 Unless specified in the node description, the sequence may be empty.

 Note that Easly has the concept of numerical values, but in the graph they appear as strings.